PA-RISC Operating Systems History

 hardware, based on Motorola 68000) in the first few releases and pioneered many modern computer technologies such as the first web browser, UI concepts and an appstore.

-For NeXTSTEP 3.3 the decision was made to support new RISC architectures: PA-RISC and SPARC.
+With NeXTSTEP 3.3 the decision was made to support the new RISC architectures of the day with PA-RISC and SPARC.

 Applications were supported through fat